inducer/relate/doc/faq.rst

     "enrollment preapprovals" for the students in your course, for example based on a class roster you have received.
 You can preapprove students either by institutional ID/student ID or by their email address.
+    You can create those preapprovals under the "Instructor / Preapprove enrollments" menu item.

--   Key dates in your course will be different every time your teach it, so Relate provides a notion of 'events' as symbolic names for specific points in time.
+-   Key dates in your course will be different every time your teach it, so Relate provides a notion of 'events' as symbolic names for specific points/periods in time.
     (E.g. ``lecture 5``, ``quiz 3``, ``exam 2``).
 In addition to (optionally) being
     shown on the class calendar, you can refer to them from your course content, so that you don't have to manually change these dates every time you teach the course.
-If your  course content used events, you will likely have seen some warnings fly by about these being missing.
+If your course content uses events, you will likely have seen some warnings fly by about these being missing.
 (You can revisit those warnings by going to "Content / Retrieve/preview new course revisions" and clicking "Update" to rerun the validation.)
-Now might be a good time to add those events.
+Now might be a good time to add those events. (using "Content / Edit events")

     Note that events may be numbered, as in the example above.
 If you need to create many events, note that there is a function "Content / Create recurring events" which lets you do so efficiently.
-If you have events that occur (e.g.) multiple times a week, create both series separately.
+If you have events that occur (e.g.) multiple times a week, create all (e.g. weekly) series separately.
 At this point, however, the numbering will be off, with the second series numbered after the first.
     You can fix that by using the "Content / Renumber events" function, which adjusts the numbering so that it is in chronological order.